pepicrft/ppineraes-old/posts/2020-04-11-keeping-it-simple.md

 ---
 layout: post
 title: Keeping it simple
-tags: ["product", "tooling", "development principles"]
+tags: ['product', 'tooling', 'development principles']
 ---

 If there's something that characterizes my approach to problem solving these days is **simplicity.**